martinreus/martinreus.github.io/_posts/2019-09-16-kubernetes-hands-on-part-1.md

 kind: Service
 apiVersion: v1
 metadata:
-  # can be the same, must not be, however
+  # can be the same value as above or any other thing
   name: webserver
 spec:
   selector:
-    # this HAS to have exactly the same value of one (or more)
+    # this NEEDS to be exactly the same value of one (or more)
     # of the labels defined in the pod.
     app: webserver
   # defines which port(s) we are going to expose